-Today’s “always on” and “always available” IT environments require that you design your applications and infrastructure for high availability.
-Simply put, you do not want to have a single point of failure in your business-critical infrastructure.
-It quickly becomes apparent that you are only as good as your weakest link.
+Today’s “always-on” and “always available” IT environments require a highly available infrastructure design.
+Simply put in other words- you don’t want to have a single point of failure in your business-critical infrastructure.
+If so, it quickly becomes apparent that you are only as good as your weakest link.
 Redundancy needs to exist throughout the environment, including your physical infrastructure and applications.

-Windows Server 2019 provides the most advanced Windows Server to date.
-It also provides the most advanced features in terms of Windows Failover capabilities.
-Let’s take a look at Windows Failover Clustering in general.
-What is it?
-What about Hyper-V Failover Clusters?
-How do they work?
-Also, we will look at Windows Server 2019 Failover Cluster new features, use cases, as well as implementing Windows Failover Cluster in Windows Server 2019.
+Windows Server 2019 provides the most advanced Windows Server to date; as it provides the most advanced features in terms of Windows Failover capabilities.
+In this article let’s take a look at Windows Failover Clustering in general, What is it?
+What is Hyper-V Failover Cluster?, How do they work?
+What is new in Windows Server 2019 Failover Cluster along with all its use cases? as well as the implementation of the Windows Failover Cluster in Windows Server 2019.

 What is Windows Failover Clustering?

 A failover cluster is generally connected together via physical means as well as via software or at the application layer.
 The general advantage of running these applications on top of a failover cluster is if one or more cluster nodes fail, other nodes are there to pick up the application, service, or role of the failed node.
-This process is referred to as a failover and hence the name of “failover cluster”.
+This process is referred to as failover and hence it is named as “failover cluster”.

-Failover clusters have an internal monitoring mechanism that constantly queries the nodes that are members of the failover clusters to ensure they are healthy, alive, and are functioning properly.
-This is sometimes referred to as a “heartbeat”.
-Sometimes if a node becomes unhealthy, the clustered service or application that exists on the unhealthy node may be restarted to resolve the issue or completely failed over as mentioned above.
+Failover clusters have an internal monitoring mechanism that constantly queries the nodes that are members of the failover clusters to ensure they are healthy, alive, and are functioning properly; this is referred to as “heartbeat”.
+Sometimes if a node becomes unhealthy, the clustered service or application that exists on the unhealthy node may be restarted to resolve the issue or completely fail over as mentioned above.

 Failover Clusters provide another extremely powerful storage mechanism called Cluster Shared Volume (CSV).
-This allows providing shared storage between cluster nodes so that a consistent, distributed namespace is provided to access shared storage from all nodes.
-This provides the necessary multi-connected storage functionality for Hyper-V.
+CSV allows providing shared storage between cluster nodes so that a consistent, distributed namespace is provided to access shared storage from all nodes.
+This provides the necessary multi-connected storage functionality for Hyper-V machines also.

 Read more: Understanding Quorum in a Failover cluster